-The trailer brakes should always be maintained in top condition.
+The trailer brakes should always be maintained in top

+condition.
 This includes regularly checking the fluid level in the actuator.
 The loss of brake function can result in loss of control or the inability to stop the trailer, which could lead to serious injury or death.

-See the information provided in this section of the Owner's Manual about the breakaway cable.
+See the information provided in this section of the manual about the breakaway cable.
 The breakaway cable should NEVER be used as a substitute for braking or as a parking brake.

 Note that brakes will be submerged when the trailer is backed into the body of water to unload or load the boat.
-If the brakes (and/or wheels) are hot, it is recommended to wait a brief period of time and allow them to cool before submerging.
+If the brakes (and/or wheels) are hot, it is recommended to wait briefly and allow them to cool before submerging.